mavisluan/TestRepo/README.md

 # Tic-Tac-Toe Project

-It is a Tic-Tac-Toe game web app, built with ReactJS.
+This is a Tic-Tac-Toe game web app, built with ReactJS.

 # Project Screenshot